karlabrandon817/prime_codeChallenge5/README.md

 [x] Store these in a Collection called ```heroes``` with Mongo.

 ##Hero Listing
-This should show a list of heroes and their information.
+This should show a list of heroes and their information.<br>
-[x] On page load, all heroes currently in the database should be displayed.
+[x] On page load, all heroes currently in the database should be displayed.<br>
-[x] When a new hero is added the view should refresh automatically.
+[x] When a new hero is added the view should refresh automatically.<br>